 How To Reupholster A Chair Cushion The Easy Way

 The first step is to remove the existing fabric.
-A pair of needle nose pliers worked for me, but there are other fancy tools if you want to invest in them.
-I left all the padding intact as it was still in good condition so I decided to leave it in place.
+A pair of needle-nose pliers works for me, but there are many fancy tools out there if you want to invest in them.
+The padding that was under the fabric that I removed was still in good condition so I decided to leave it in place.

 Choosing Fabric For Your Reupholster Project